db23ai/FAQ-Interview-Question-Answer/ZDM/oracle_zdm_command_reference.md

 ---

-## 🔒 License
+## 🔒 Disclaimer

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This document is for educational purposes only.
+Please refer to the official Oracle documentation for detailed and up-to-date information.